-- A documented, extenuating circumstance will occur or has occurred during the duration of the course which will inhibit or has inhibited regular, on-time course completion.
-Examples of such circumstances may include but are not limited to: forward deployment, medical circumstances or surgery, natural disaster, family emergency, death in the immediate family, or job - The ISC request should be submitted prior to the course end date.
-Requests made after the end date will be considered on the basis of the circumstance. - The ISC request should be accompanied by relevant support documentation, substantiating the stated circumstance.
+- A documented extenuating circumstance will occur or has occurred during the duration of the course which will inhibit or has inhibited regular, on-time course completion.
+Examples of such circumstances may include but are not limited to: forward deployment, medical circumstances or surgery, natural disaster, family emergency, death in the immediate family, or job relocation. - Successful course progress, at the time of the request, is required.
+For the purposes of this policy, successful course progress is defined below.
+All listed criteria are required. - Maintaining a passing grade, defined as an average of sixty (60) percent in undergraduate programs and seventy (70) percent in graduate programs. - In the event the student does not meet the course progress qualification but presents a justified hardship, relevant documentation may be required to justify why this qualification has not been met. - The Incomplete for Special Circumstances request should be submitted prior to the course end date.
+Requests made after the end date will be considered on the basis of the circumstance. - The Incomplete for Special Circumstances request should be accompanied by relevant support documentation substantiating the stated circumstance.
 Documentation must be dated and correlate with the hardship and time parameter in which the student is/was unable to complete coursework.
 Students should submit documentation within three (3) days of the request or notify specialcircumstances@columbiasouthern.edu of the date documentation will be available.
-Additional or alternate documentation may be requested for verification purposes.
+The Special Circumstances Committee may request additional supporting documentation.
+Students should report a quick response to request for documentation to substantiate their circumstance at the time of the request.

-Required submission dates for all outstanding assignments are to be identified by the student when submitting the request.
-Individual assignment deadlines should be spaced apart, weekly, to allow adequate study and submission time.
+• Required submission dates for all outstanding assignments are to be identified by the student when submitting the request.
+Individual assignment deadlines must be spaced apart, weekly, to allow adequate study and submission time.

-Students meeting required qualifications may request an ISC through submittal of the online Incomplete for Special Circumstances Request Form.
-Upon receipt of all documentation and individual assignment deadlines, the request will be reviewed by the course professor and a decision will be reached within five (5) business days.
+Students meeting required qualifications may request an Incomplete for Special Circumstances through submittal of the online Incomplete for Special Circumstances request form.
+Upon receipt of documentation and individual assignment deadlines, the request will be sent to committee for a decision.
+A notification of the committee's decision will be sent via email within five (5) business days of presentation before the committee.

 All questions should be directed to the Student Services Department at 800.977.8449 ext.
-6537, or by email to specialcircumstances@columbiasouthern.edu.
+6537, or by email at specialcircumstances@columbiasouthern.edu.